 Rise Above Plastic Grassroots Goals

-We encourage YOU to help address these globlal issues locally with plastic reductions at home, school, work and for your entire community:
+We encourage YOU to help address these global issues locally with plastic reductions at home, school, work and for your entire community:

-- Get involved with your local chapter and/or spread the word to friends and family about the problems with plastics.
+2. Get involved and spread the word to friends and family about the problems with plastics.

-Check out the Rise Above Plastics Activist Toolkit under the ‘Resources’ tab for detailed tips and ideas.
+Check out the Rise Above Plastics Activist Toolkit under Resources for detailed tips and ideas.

 Ten Ways To Rise Above Plastics